 With best wishes,

-Vice Dean for the Graduate Program and International Legal Studies and Henry L. Stimson Professor of Law
+Co-Vice Dean for the Graduate Program and International Legal Studies and Rita E. Hauser Professor of Human Rights and Humanitarian Law